AKaudinov/formulaonedrivers/README.md

-Built with React Redux and material ui
+Built with React Redux and material-ui

 install dependencies with `yarn install` or `npm install`
 ## Available Scripts